vmstio/vmstio/docs.vmst.io/content/brands.md

   - docs
 ---

-We encourage you to be yourself on vmst·io.

-But not every account on social media is a person, although there area usually people behind them.
+We encourage you to be yourself on vmst·io, not every account on social media is a person, although there are technically people behind them.

 Centralized platforms require all different types of accounts to be in the same place.
 Decentralized platforms like Mastodon offer an opportunity for each instance to set policies on the types of accounts that they allow.
-It also allows brands and corporations to host their own social media presence, independent of other companies.

-Any accounts that are not identified as personal,
+## Personal Accounts

+You identify as you, with your name and face.
+You speak in your voice, you participate in the community and the wider fediverse as you.
+These is the primary accounts we want on vmst.io.

+You can post about life, work, hobbies, ups and downs, memes, whatever you'd like (within the [rules](/rules).)

 ## Corporate Accounts